musoniusr/DhammaratoDhamma/_posts/2024-04-27-pleasure-wherever-it-may-be-found-the-sangha-us-113.md

 And I'm the only one who remembers that situation.
 Everybody else has forgotten about it.
 That I was very egocentric in that point in time, I did something wrong, but now nobody remembers it.
 Let me forget about it, too.
 So in that regard, again, wherever it may be found, let's look for pleasure.

 Even when a negative thought comes up, we can have a pleasurable thought about it then.
 In fact, we talk about this quite often.
-The Buddha had this statement that when he sees Myra, when he sees a negative thought, when he sees something unwholesome, he says, "aha, I see you, Mara."
+The Buddha had this statement that when he sees Mara, when he sees a negative thought, when he sees something unwholesome, he says, "aha, I see you, Mara."
 So he actually takes pleasure even in seeing unwholesome thoughts.

 But our habits would be that when we see an unwholesome thought, oh, poor me, I shouldn't have unwholesome thoughts.
 All the cosmos, all the comma, machine, all the Lord is going to be unhappy because I had an unwholesome thought.
 And it's, in fact, you're the God here.
 You're your own kamma machine.
 And you've got a choice about the way that you feel.